Cast2023/cast/documentation/testing-details-and-instructions.md

 ### Backend

-Backend unittests tests focus on testing the features provided by the `DRF API` (Django Rest Framework).
-The available features are extensively tested.
-Test coverage is over 80 percent.
+The purpose of backend unittests is to thoroughly test the features provided with the `Django Rest Framework (DRF) API`.
+The available `API` features are tested extensively, resulting in a test coverage of over 80 percent.

-Some minor functionalities have been omitted from tests.
-These include
-- selected functionalities from the authentication middleware
-- selected conditional branches related to filtering parameters
-- updating an expired user token
+However, some minor functionalities have been omitted from the tests.
+These include selected functionalities from the authentication middleware, selected conditional branches related to filtering parameters, and updating an expired user token.

-Main motivations for considered test exclusion have been temporal restrictions and priorization decisions.
+These exclusions were made due to time constraints and prioritization decisions.
+Despite these omissions, the majority of the `API` features have been tested to ensure the reliability and stability of the backend system.

-Invoking tests locally:
+Invoking backend unittests locally:

 1. Clone the project
 2. Navigate to directory backend/